jcardenas14/genBART/cran-comments.md

-## Resubmission number 2
+## Resubmission for archived genBart
-This is a resubmission.
+This is a resubmission. genBart 1.0.0 was archived due to a dependency on package NMF, which was archived but is now back on CRAN.
 In this version I have:
-* Added single quotes to software names and packages in title and description.
-* Added a URL for the 'BART' app in the description.
-* Fixed functions in examples that wrote or saved to the user's home filespace

-## Resubmission number 1
-This is a resubmission.
-In this version I have:
-* Converted the DESCRIPTION title to title case.
-* Moved the acronym breakdown from the title to the Description field.
+* Updated the version number to 1.0.1

 ## Test environments
 * local Windows 7 install, R 3.4.3